folke/lazy.nvim/README.md

 ## 🐛 Debug

-See an overview of active lazy-loading handlers and what's in the module cache
+See an overview of active lazy-loading handlers and what's in the module cache.

 ![image](https://user-images.githubusercontent.com/292349/208301790-7eedbfa5-d202-4e70-852e-de68aa47233b.png)